The Evil Within (2017 film): Plot

-Dennis Peterson is a man with a mental disability who has had nightmares all his life since he was a child, including one where he entered a carnival ride that seemed underwhelming.
-He is told that "the ride isn't over."
-As an adult, Dennis has a dream where a living demon, called "The Cadaver", fastens a zipper onto his back and enters his body.
-Also, in his dream, he finds a hidden room in the cellar that holds a full-length mirror that Dennis believes The Cadaver came from.
-The very next day, his brother John presents him with an identical mirror as a gift.
+Dennis is a 30-year-old man with a disability who has had nightmares all his life since he was a child, including one where he and his mother entered a carnival ride that seemed underwhelming until he is told that "the ride isn't over."
+As an adult, Dennis has one where a living demon, called the Cadaver, fastens a zipper onto his back and enters his body.
+He finds a hidden room in the cellar that holds a mirror that Dennis believes the Cadaver came from.
 He begins speaking to his reflection, who seems to answer back to him.

-Dennis' brother John has difficulties of his own.
-His girlfriend, Lydia, demands that they get married but is upset that he will not do anything about Dennis.
-He is visited by Mildy Torres, a woman from social services, who believes that Dennis needs to be taken away after receiving an anonymous phone call where someone accused John of having trouble controlling his temper.
+Dennis' brother John has difficulty of his own.
+His girlfriend, Lydia, demands that they get married, but is upset that he will not do anything about Dennis.
+He is visited by Mildy Torres, a woman from social services, who believes that Dennis needs to be taken away.
 This upsets John as he feels that Dennis is his responsibility.
-Dennis continues to have nightmares of The Cadaver, and his reflection informs him that in order to get rid of it, they need to start killing animals.
-He begins working in the secret cellar, which perplexes John, especially when he sees that Dennis has videos on taxidermy.
-Dennis says the videos are not his but were accidentally switched with another customer.
+Dennis continues to have nightmares of the Cadaver and his reflection informs him that in order to get rid of it, they need to start killing animals.
+He begins working in the secret cellar, which perplexes John, especially when he sees that Dennis has videos on taxidermy and embalmment.

-Once Dennis begins killing children, his reflection suddenly becomes a lot more articulate and reveals that "he" was the one giving Dennis the nightmares and that they still have more killing to do, much to Dennis' horror.
-Dennis meets with his crush, Susan, an employee at his favorite ice cream place.
-He tries to ask her out, but the conversation gets awkward, and Susan turns him down, hurting him.
-The Cadaver sends Dennis back to kill Susan, insisting that it is the only way to make her like him.
-Before he can reach her, she runs out into the street and is hit by a car, killing her.
-When John and Lydia take Dennis to his favorite restaurant, he spontaneously kills a man in the bathroom without hesitation, before returning to his senses and becoming horrified.
-Finally coming to the realization that his reflection is manipulating him for some sinister purpose, Dennis refuses to cooperate with it.
-Enraged by this, it continues to torment Dennis, creating illusions to frighten him as he struggles to stay awake.
-Eventually concluding there is no other way to stop The Cadaver, Dennis attempts to commit suicide by shooting himself with a gun he had hidden.
-Just as he's about to pull the trigger, Dennis is stopped by his reflection who emerges from the mirror and pushes Dennis in, allowing him to take control of Dennis' mind and body.
+Once Dennis begins killing children, his reflection takes on a more competent demeanor and reveals that "he" was the one giving him the nightmares and that they still have more killing to do.
+Dennis meets with his crush Susan, an employee at his favorite ice cream place, and tries to ask her out, but the conversation gets awkward and Susan turns him down, hurting him.
+He returns and scares her where she runs out into the street and gets killed by a moving vehicle.
+When John and Lydia take Dennis to his favorite restaurant, he supposedly kills a man in the bathroom without hesitation, scaring himself.
+Dennis attempts to destroy the mirror but his reflection pushes him in and takes on the "real" Dennis instead.